Serving on a Board

 The First Church Thrift Shop provides good clothing for women and children (infant-size 14) for very reasonable prices.
 Also available are jewelry, accessories, and knick knacks.

-Completely run by volunteers, the shop is open every Thursday (except holidays), 10:00 AM – 2:00 PM and the first Saturday of the month from 9:00 AM – Noon (except Holidays).
-The Thrift Shop closes for the season on Thursday, June 6th, 2019.
+Completely run by volunteers, the shop is open every Thursday (except holidays), 10:00 AM – 2:00 PM.
+The Thrift Shop opens for the season on Thursday, October 3rd, 2019.

 The shop is located at the side of the brown brick office building attached to the church.
 Enter from the parking lot near Davis Funeral Home.
 Look for the sign.